Data-Driven Estimation of Heterogeneous Treatment Effects: Heterogeneous Treatment Effects

 \subsection{Data model}

 Before formalizing the problem and data model, we introduce the notation used in this survey.
 We denote a space of random variables with a calligraphic letter (e.g., $ \mathcal{X} $).
 We denote random variables with a capital letter (e.g., $Y$) and random vectors with a boldfaced capital letter (e.g., $\mathbf{X}$).
 Subscripts signify the random variable associated with a specific unit (e.g., $Y_i$ or $\mathbf{X}_i$).
 Lowercase letters denote an assignment of a random variable or vector (e.g., $Y_i = y$ or $\mathbf{X}_i = \mathbf{x}$).
-Each unit $i$ has a vector of ``pre-treatment'' features (or covariates), $\mathbb{X}_i \in \mathcal{X}$, a binary treatment indicator, $T_i$, where $T_i=0$ and $T_i=1$ indicates $i$ is not treated and treated, respectively, and two outcomes when not treated and treated, $Y_i(T_i=0)$ and $Y_i(T_i=1)$, respectively.
+Each unit $i$ has a vector of ``pre-treatment'' features (or covariates), $\mathbb{X}_i \in \mathcal{X}$, a binary treatment indicator, $T_i$, where $T_i=1$ indicates that $i$ is treated and $T_i=0$ that is not treated, and two potential outcomes, one when treated, $Y_i(T_i=1)$, and one when not treated, $Y_i(T_i=0)$.
 For brevity, we write $Y_i(T_i=0)$ and $Y_i(T_i=1)$ as $Y_i(0)$ and $Y_i(1)$, respectively.
-In this survey, we consider the treatment to be binary, as most work in estimating heterogeneous treatment effects only considers binary treatment, some recent work has considered how to estimate heterogeneous effects when the treatment is non-binary~\citep{tran-aaai19,schwab-arxiv19,kennedy-jrss17} The underlying data distribution is represented by a tuple $(\features_i, T_i, Y_i(0), Y_i(1))^N$ of $N$ independent and identically distributed individuals.
+Most work on heterogeneous treatment effect estimation considers binary treatment and for simplicity we will consider binary treatment throughout this survey as well.
+Recent work has also considered how to estimate heterogeneous effects when the treatment is non-binary~\citep{tran-aaai19,schwab-arxiv19,kennedy-jrss17} The underlying data distribution is represented by a tuple $(\features_i, T_i, Y_i(0), Y_i(1))^N$ of $N$ independent and identically distributed individuals.
 The fundamental problem of causal inference is that for each individual, we can observe either the potential outcomes under treatment ($Y_i(1)$) or under control ($Y_i(0)$), but not both.
 Therefore, the observed dataset as $\mathcal{D} = (\mathbf{x}_i, t_i, y_i)^N$ with $N$ individuals where $Y_i$ is defined as:

 We denote $ Y_i $ as the factual outcome and the counterfactual outcome, $ Y_i' $, as the outcome that would have occurred if the treatment was different.
 We define the treatment group as all individual units $i$ such that $t_i = 1$ and the control group as all units $i$ such that $t_i = 0$.